tillchen/personal-website/content/posts/2019-7-27-SQL-Notes.md

 10. `CHAR(9)` is tab, `CHAR(10)` is line feed, `CHAR(13)` is carriage return. `CHAR(13, 10)` is CRLF.

+11. An index speeds up the queries by letting the DB go directly to a row instead of doing a full scan.
+MySQL creates indexes for primary keys, foreign keys, and unique keys by default.
+Avoid creating indexes on columns that are updated frequently as it slows down the insert, update, and delete.

+    ```sql
+    CREATE INDEX invoice_date_index ON invoices (invoice_date);
+    ```

 ## SELECT

 1. Both `<>` and `!=` mean not equal.